mathewgomas-alfred/mathewgomas.io/contributors_manual/community.rst

 .. meta::
     :description:
-        Guide to the Krita community
+        Guide to the Krita community.

 .. metadata-placeholder